magomimmo/modern-cljs/doc/tutorial-20.md

 ## Introduction

-In the [Tutorial 14 - Its better to be safe than sorry (Part 1)][4] we introduce the [Enlive][5] templating system for Clojure.
-Then, in the [Tutorial 17 - Enlive by REPLing][6] we injected into the `enlive` templating system the form's input validators for the `Shopping Calculator` by using the cited [Enlive][5] lib.
+In the [Tutorial 14 - Its better to be safe than sorry (Part 1)][4] we introduce the [Enlive][5] server side templating system.
+Then, in the [Tutorial 17 - Enlive by REPLing][6] we injected into the `Enlive` templating system the form's input validators for the `Shopping Calculator`.

 In this tutorial we're going to introduce the [Enfocus][] lib which is a DOM manipulation and templating library for ClojureScript inspired by [Enlive][].
+This claim is interesting enough for who, like me, is so obsessed by the application of the DRY principle and envisions the opportunity to share some code between the `Enlive` server side CLJ code and the `Enfocus` client side CLJS code.

-While learning how to use this new lib, we'll meet few things that in our modest opinion could be improved to make the structure of the lib itself more understandable by the developers that want to use it.
+While learning how to use this `Enfocus` lib, we'll try to be collaborative with its author, [Creighton Kirkendall][], by proposing few improvements we think could be useful for the next release of the lib itself.

 ## Preamble